WRC-TV: News operation

-WRC-TV presently broadcasts 45 hours, 55 minutes of locally produced newscasts each week (with 7 hours, 35 minutes each weekday; three hours on Saturdays and five hours on Sundays).
+WRC-TV presently broadcasts 45 hours, 20 minutes of locally produced newscasts each week (with 7 hours, 34 minutes each weekday; three hours on Saturdays; and 4 1/2 hours on Sundays).
 By 2001, WRC's newscasts had all been rated number one in the market, with some of the success attributed to Jim Vance and Doreen Gentzler, who anchored together from 1989 until Vance's death in 2017.
-Vance had been with Channel 4 since 1969, and was promoted to anchor three years later.
-In the May 2010 sweeps, it placed first at 5 a.m., 6 a.m., 6 p.m. and 11 p.m. in total viewers, and first at 6 a.m., 6 p.m. and 11 p.m. in the 25–54 demo.
-It still leads most time slots today, although WTTG's morning news and WJLA's 11 p.m. news have given it much competition in the 25–54 demo.
+Vance had been with Channel 4 since 1969 and was promoted to anchor three years later.
+In the May 2010 sweeps, it placed first at 5 am, 6 am, 6 pm and 11 pm in total viewers, and first at 6 am, 6 pm and 11 pm in the 25–54 demo.

 In 1974, WRC-TV adopted the NewsCenter branding, following the three other NBC-owned stations at the time in New York, Los Angeles and Chicago in adopting the NewsCenter branding.

-In 1975, the station adopted MFSB's song "My Mood" as the closing theme music for the 6 p.m. newscast every Friday, which remains in use by the station today.
-Michael Randall commissioned the news theme for WRC-TV entitled "NewsCenter Theme", which was used by the station until 1986; also, Charlie Rose was hired by WRC-TV after his short stint at KXAS-TV in Dallas and hosted the Charlie Rose Show from its premiere in 1980 until he left the station in 1984 for CBS News.
-The station also hired George Michael as sports anchor, eventually launching the nationally syndicated program The George Michael Sports Machine, which originated from the studios of WRC-TV from its entire run from 1984 until 2007 (The George Michael Sports Machine was distributed by the station's sister company NBCUniversal Television Distribution).
+In 1975, the station adopted MFSB's song "My Mood" as the closing theme music for the 6 pm newscast every Friday, which remains in use by the station today.
+Charlie Rose was hired by WRC-TV after his short stint at KXAS-TV in Fort Worth, Texas, and hosted the Charlie Rose Show from its premiere in 1980 until he left the station in 1984 for CBS News.
+The station also hired George Michael as sports anchor, eventually launching the nationally syndicated program The George Michael Sports Machine, which originated from the studios of WRC-TV from its entire run from 1984 until 2007.

-In 1982, after 8 years of using the NewsCenter branding, the news branding was changed to Channel 4 News.
-The station added a 5 p.m. newscast in 1984.
-On September 7, 1987, the station changed its news branding to News 4.
-In 1989, the station used a new promotional campaign "We Work Well Together", produced by Music Oasis, which was also adopted as its news theme until 1992.
-In 1991, WRC-TV added a morning newscast under the title of News 4 Today.
-From January 14 to October 25, 1991, the station also produced a 7:30 p.m. newscast for then-independent station WFTY (now CW affiliate WDCW) entitled 7:30 News Headlines.
-The newscast suffered low ratings throughout its run.